Jamie Sanigar and Martin Bisp

 Giles Cross is founder and CEO of FOLK2FOLK, a peer-to-peer lending company.
 He is, in terms of both thought and execution, able to understand the requirements of a business and its audience, delivering customer centric campaigns and activity aligned to corporate objectives.
 Recognised as an influential and inspirational public speaker, communicating ideas and purpose with confidence, energy and passion..

-Tommy David is a former Wales international rugby union and rugby league footballer.
+Tommy David is a former Wales international rugby union and rugby league player.
 He was selected for the 1974 British Lions tour to South Africa, and at the time played club rugby for Llanelli RFC.
 He also played for his home-town club Pontypridd RFC, and while at the club was part of the 1976 Grand Slam winning Wales team.
 In 1981 he switched codes to rugby league, representing Cardiff City Blue Dragons.

 Andy Brassington is a former cricketer who played first-class cricket for 16 seasons for Gloucestershire from 1974 to 1988.
 Staying with Gloucestershire Cricket as Marketing Manager from 1988 to 1996, Andy then left in 1998 to start his own company Finders Keepers, providing hospitality events for corporate companies and elite sporting clients.